 Periodontal Care in Saint Paul, MN

 You might be surprised to learn that gum disease – or periodontal disease – is a big problem in the United States.
-In fact, estimates by the American Academy of Periodontology point toward as many as 50 percent of all U.S. adults suffering from some form of the disease.
+In fact, estimates by the American Academy of Periodontology point toward as many as 50 percent of all US adults suffering from some form of the disease.

-The good news is that periodontal disease can be treated, particularly when it is caught in the early stages.
+The good news is that periodontal disease can be treated, particularly when caught in the early stages.
 Regardless of how your gum disease has progressed, your dentists in St. Paul, MN, Dr. Nick Schulte, along with his hygienists, can treat your periodontal disease and help you keep your gums healthy with regular care.

-Healthy Gums Mean a Healthy Smile
+Healthy Gums for a Healthy Smile

 Healthy gums do not just mean an attractive smile.
 Your gums also work to protect your teeth from bacteria, keeping disease and decay at bay.
 Gums are susceptible to infection, however, which is why gum disease is a common occurrence.